Eboreg/de-googling/README.md

 Nothing noteworthy here, except Magisk needs to be reinstalled afterwards:

-1. Magisk app -> Magisk Install -> Select and Patch a File -> select `recovery.img` from above
+1. Magisk app » Magisk Install » _Select and Patch a File_ » select `recovery.img` from above
 2. Download patched Magisk APK to your computer
-3. Reboot phone to recovery, then: Advanced -> Enable ADB -> Back -> Apply update -> Apply from ADB
+3. Reboot phone to recovery, then: _Advanced_ » _Enable ADB_ » _Back_ » _Apply update_ » _Apply from ADB_
 4. On computer: `adb -d sideload Magisk-[...].apk`
-5. Phone warns: "Signature verification failed"; choose to install anyway
+5. Phone warns: _Signature verification failed_; choose to install anyway
 6. Reboot phone
-7. Magisk app will say that is requires additional setup and reinstallation "within app"; let it do so, and select "Direct Install (Recommended)"
+7. Magisk app will say that is requires additional setup and reinstallation "within app"; let it do so, and select _Direct Install (Recommended)_
 8. Reboot phone again